influxdata/influxdb-client-js/README.md

 ## Contributing

-To contribute code, fork the repository and submit a pull request in GitHub to the JavaScript client `master` branch.
+To contribute code, fork the repository, apply changes and submit a pull request in GitHub to the `master` branch.

 Build Requirements: